Vheissu/neblio-api/README.md

 A sample env file is provided, you can rename `.env.sample` to `.env` and change the values accordingly.
 In a production application, you would never use the `.env` file this is only for testing.
 These environment variables should be populated elsewhere.

+## Supported Endpoints

+- /neblio/getlatestblock: returns the latest block height
+- /neblio/getblockbynumber/:blockHeight - Gets a block based on the supplied block height value
+- /neblio/getblockhash/:blockHeight - Gets the hash of a blog based on supplied block height value
+- /neblio/getblock/:hash - Gets a block by its block hash value

 ## Support my work

 All NEBL donations/tips are appreciated: NevXzxMMFxf12vvKhWQuzkgKNiZHQzf8LH